shubhamk23/Tensorflow-Project/README.md

 https://www.kaggle.com/c/dog-breed-identification/data

 3. Software Requirement:-
-   i. you need to have a Google account for using google colab for accessing GPU. ii. you also have to active GPU option in google colab notebook.
+   * you need to have a Google account for using google colab for accessing GPU.
+   * you also have to active GPU option in google colab notebook.